wwarriner/matlab_quantiles/README.md

 # MATLAB Quantiles

-A utility for determining quantiles and divisions from a vector of numerical values and an optional vector of numerical weights.
-The value vector and weights are treated as a cumulative distribution function (CDF).
-It is possible to convert a vector of quantiles into a vector of associated divisions (i.e. domain values) and vice-versa.
+A utility for determining quantiles and associated values from a cumulative distribution function (CDF) represented as a vector of numerical values and an optional vector of numerical weights.
+It is possible to convert a vector of quantiles into a vector of associated CDF values.
+It is also possible to convert a vector of CDF values into associated quantiles.

 # Usage

-To convert from quantiles to divisions and back:
+To convert from quantiles to values (divisions) and back:

 `quants = div_to_quant( divs, values, weights = ones( size( values ) ), interpolation_method = 'linear' );`